 The work permit application generally takes eight to twelve weeks.
 Applications for key personnel however generally take about two weeks.

 Once your application has been processed, the outcome is faxed to the SA representatives at the country where you applied.

 How to apply for a study permit

 You first need to apply for admission to the higher education institution you want to attend.
 When you receive a letter of provisional acceptance you can apply for a study permit.

+Please see the Department of Home Affairs website for a full list of requirements.
 If your application is successful, you will be given a multiple re-entry visa.

 These facility categories: